-If you need to make a cake to feed a crowd, this dark chocolate sheet cake with yogurt and strawberries is the one to make.
+If you need to make a cake to feed a crowd, this olive oil dark chocolate sheet cake with strawberries is the one to make.
 Ooey and gooey and oh so good!
 Find more olive oil cake recipes here.

 We all have picnics, potlucks and parties that we partake in, and it seems like someone is always looking for a volunteer to bake a dessert for a small crowd.
 I always have family over, and after years of being room mom for my kids’ classrooms, I’ve made a lot of desserts!